valentine/docs.hackerspace.sg/docs/handbook/hosting-events.md

     >
     > 2) Provide a co-working space.
     >
-    > We don't charge for hosting events, however if you like what we're doing - and particularly if you would like to host events here yourself - we encourage you to consider becoming a member.
-Details are on the website.
+    > HackerspaceSG is the venue sponsor for this event.
+If you like what we're doing - and particularly if you would like to host events here yourself - we encourage you to consider becoming a member, or making a regular contribution.
+Details may be found on our website at hackerspace.sg.
     >
     > We aren't licensed to sell food and beverages, however we do make our stock of drinks available to visitors and encourage donations; suggested contributions are listed on the tipjars near the fridge.